Starfish

 Starfish enjoyed learning different Christmas poems and performing them in front of all our school families.
 The children were very brave, used their loud voices and entertained everyone with their different personalities.

 We all had a great time at the Pantomime in town.
-This year it was Cinderella.
-We enjoyed booing the ugly sisters who were mean to Cinderella and joining in with the pantomime language and silly games which we found very funny.
+This year it was Sleeping Beauty.
+We enjoyed booing bad characters and joining in with the pantomime language and silly songs which we found very funny!

 Little Street